syncfusion-content/xamarin-docs/Xamarin/Segmented-Control/Populating-data-source.md

 ---
 layout: post
-title: Populating data source in Xamarin Segmented Control | Syncfusion<sup>&reg;</sup>
+title: Populating Data Source in Xamarin Segmented Control | Syncfusion<sup>&reg;</sup>
-description: Learn here all about Populating data source support in Syncfusion<sup>&reg;</sup> Xamarin Segmented Control (SfSegmentedControl) and more.
+description: Explore how to populate data sources in Syncfusion<sup>&reg;</sup> Xamarin Segmented Control (SfSegmentedControl).
 platform: Xamarin
 control: SegmentedControl
 documentation: ug
 ---

-# Populating data source in Xamarin Segmented Control
+# Populating Data Source in Xamarin Segmented Control

 The segmented control can be populated from a collection of strings, views, or a collection of objects in a built-in class.

-## String collection
+## String Collection

-The segmented control provides the collection of strings as a data source.
+The segmented control allows you to use a collection of strings as a data source.

 {% tabs %}